CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-01-Probabilistic-Language-Programming.md

 \widehat{p}_J=\frac{1}{n}\sum_{i=1}^n \widehat{C}_i.
 $$

-That is the usual judge-calibration story, but it matters more here because the judge is part of the system, not an afterthought.
+It is the usual judge-calibration story, but it weighs more here because the judge sits inside the system, not beside it.

-If the judge is wrong in a stable way, the whole scaffold inherits that bias.
-If the judge is only weakly better than chance, the system can still be useful, but only if you design the selection process carefully.
+Stable judge error propagates: the scaffold inherits the bias.
+If the judge beats chance only weakly, the system can still help—but only if the selection stage is designed for that regime.

 ### Dependence is the hidden tax

-Repeated sampling only helps if the samples are not all saying the same thing in different costumes.
+Repeated sampling helps only when the draws are not the same mistake with different wording.
-This is the hidden tax behind why self-consistency helps only when the sampled reasoning paths are genuinely diverse {% cite wang2022self %}.
+That is the hidden cost behind why self-consistency gains appear only when reasoning paths are genuinely diverse {% cite wang2022self %}.

-Let $K$ be the number of samples and $\rho$ the pairwise dependence between their correctness indicators.
-Then a useful approximation is the effective sample size
+Let $K$ be the sample count and $\rho$ the pairwise dependence between correctness indicators.
+A useful summary is the effective sample size

 $$
 K_{\mathrm{eff}}=\frac{K}{1+(K-1)\rho}.
 $$

-The slogan is simple: *more width adds mandatory gates; it does not automatically add alternatives.*
+In short: *more width adds mandatory gates; it does not by itself add alternatives.*

-If $\rho$ is high, best-of-$K$ saturates fast.
+If $\rho$ is high, best-of-$K$ saturates quickly.
-The system may look busy while really replaying the same hidden misconception.
+The system may look busy while replaying one latent misconception.
-This is why some diversity mechanisms work and others do not.
+That is why some diversity mechanisms help and others do not.
-A different temperature that only changes phrasing is often cosmetic.
+A temperature tweak that only rephrases the same answer is often cosmetic.
-A different decomposition, a different retrieval set, or a different plan family can reduce dependence in a way that actually changes inference.
+A different decomposition, retrieval set, or plan family can cut dependence in a way that changes inference.
-Later methods that iteratively refine answer distributions rather than merely sample more can be read as attempts to use repeated samples more efficiently {% cite zheng2023progressive %} {% cite pal2024refining %}.
+Methods that iteratively refine answer distributions—not merely draw more samples—can be read as efforts to spend repeated draws more efficiently {% cite zheng2023progressive %} {% cite pal2024refining %}.

-So the engineering question is not “can I sample more?”
-It is “what kind of diversity changes the error structure?”
+The engineering question is therefore not “can I sample more?” but “what kind of diversity changes the error structure?”

 ### Trees are not magic

-Trees, graphs, multi-agent setups, and branch-and-bound loops are often sold as if depth itself were the trick.
+Trees, graphs, multi-agent setups, and branch-and-bound loops are often sold as if depth were the secret.
 It is not.
-Tree-of-Thoughts, uncertainty-aware tree search, and language-agent tree search all instantiate this pattern differently, but none of them escape the same basic compositional logic {% cite yao2023tree %} {% cite mo2023uncertain %} {% cite zhou2024lats %}.
+Tree-of-Thoughts, uncertainty-aware tree search, and language-agent tree search instantiate the pattern in different ways, yet all obey the same compositional constraints {% cite yao2023tree %} {% cite mo2023uncertain %} {% cite zhou2024lats %}.

-The real distinction is between OR semantics and AND semantics.
-In an OR setting, you hope one branch is right.
-In an AND setting, the task only succeeds if the local decisions compose.
+The real split is between **OR** semantics and **AND** semantics.
+Under OR, one correct branch suffices.
+Under AND, the task succeeds only if local decisions compose.

-Write a decomposition tree with node-level error budgets $\delta_v$.
-Then a conservative global guarantee has the form
+Consider a decomposition tree with node-level error budgets $\delta_v$.
+A conservative global guarantee takes the form

 $$
 \Pr(\text{final error}) \le \sum_{v} \delta_v \le \Delta.
 $$

-That is the usual union-bound picture, and it is enough to make the main point: a tree helps only when it turns one hard global judgment into many smaller judgments that are each slightly better than chance.
+This is the usual union-bound picture.
+It is enough for the main point: a tree helps when it replaces one hard global judgment with many smaller judgments, each slightly better than chance.

-If the subproblems are still coupled in a hidden way, the tree is decorative.
-If the verifier only works at the root, the tree may even make things worse by spreading uncertainty across more moving parts.
+If subproblems stay coupled in a hidden way, the tree is decorative.
+If the verifier acts only at the root, the tree can worsen matters by spreading uncertainty across more parts.

-This is why I am skeptical of vague “multi-agent” language.
-Tell me where the proposal changed, where the verifier sits, what independence you are assuming, and what failure mode you expect to shrink.
-Otherwise the tree is just a metaphor.
+Vague “multi-agent” talk therefore buys little.
+Specify where the proposal changes, where the verifier sits, what independence you assume, and which failure mode should shrink.
+Without that, the tree is only a metaphor.

-### What I would ship
+### The four failure modes of AI scaffolds

+Treating scaffolds as probabilistic programs yields four failure modes.
+Each calls for a different fix:

+1. **Coverage (support) failure.** The proposal $\pi_{\mathcal{D}}$ places little mass on correct traces.
+Reranking cannot retrieve answers that were never proposed.
+Intervene on retrieval, context, decomposition, or proposal diversity.
+In EBM terms, you are sampling the wrong region.
+2. **Selection failure.** Correct traces appear among candidates, but the verifier potential $\Phi$ or the judge fails to pick them reliably.
+The verifier may disagree with ground truth or be too noisy on hard cases.
+Intervene with judge training, retrieval-augmented rubrics, multi-critic panels, and calibrated thresholds.
+3. **Dependence failure.** Repeated samples are not independent evidence: they share a latent misconception, missing evidence, or bias.
+Majority voting then amplifies a systematic error.
+Reduce the correlation $\rho$ with diverse prompts, personas, reasoning strategies, model ensembles, or *latent steering*.
+4. **Composition failure.** Components look reliable alone, but their interaction breaks global assumptions.
+Subproblems may couple invisibly; modules may carry conflicting inductive biases; interface mismatches may cascade errors.
+Audit conditional independencies, add cross-module consistency checks, or re-decompose the task.

+Search, voting, decomposition, and verification amplify competence that already lives in the proposal and judge primitives.
+PLP’s diagnostic role is to map a failure to one of these four modes so you adjust the right lever instead of defaulting to “sample more.”

+### Practical checklist

-If I were building an inference-time system under this lens, I would start by writing down three objects explicitly: the proposal law, the verifier potential, and the trace projection that turns execution into task meaning.
+Under this lens, I would write down three objects before tuning compute: the proposal law $\pi$ (model and deployment choices), the verifier potential (verification methods and tools), and the trace projection or reward $R$ that maps execution to task meaning.

-Then I would ask, in order: does the proposal cover the right region, is the judge calibrated enough to trust, and is repeated sampling actually buying independent evidence?
-Only after that would I spend more compute on search.
+Then I would ask, in order: does the proposal cover the right region?
+Is the judge calibrated enough to trust?
+Does repeated sampling buy independent evidence?
+Only after those checks would I spend more compute on search.

-That order matters.
-It keeps you from treating every failure as a search problem.
-Some failures are coverage failures.
-Some are selection failures.
-Some are dependence failures.
-Some are composition failures.
-Those are different bugs.
+That order matters: it stops every failure from looking like a search problem.

-The strongest version of the claim is also the simplest one: inference-time LLM systems become legible when you treat them as probabilistic programs over auditable traces.
-Once you do that, you stop asking whether a scaffold is “smart” in the abstract and start asking whether it has the right support, the right verifier, and enough independence to make extra compute worthwhile.
+The strongest claim is also the shortest: inference-time LLM systems become legible when you treat them as probabilistic programs over auditable traces.
+Then you stop asking whether a scaffold is “smart” in the abstract and start asking whether it has the right support, the right verifier, and enough independence for extra compute to pay off.

 ---